dilawarhussain6465/Unity_UI_Architecture/README.md

 Splash Screen:
 <img width="756" height="339" alt="Screenshot 2025-12-29 164451" src="https://github.com/user-attachments/assets/1864a329-6cb8-4148-ad58-7a872b564a5b" />
+Create a Canvas set resolution according to your requirements.
+1.1 Create a empty full screen panel as Parent for all the screens 1.2 Design your required screens ( Splash, Home etc) 1.3 Create Class views for each screen and popup, attach to the screen and assign required fields Use UI scene Splash, Home, Reward Popup and Profile screens as example.
+1.4 Save your created full screens and popups as prefabs

 Home Screen:
 <img width="757" height="350" alt="Screenshot 2025-12-29 165139" src="https://github.com/user-attachments/assets/c7666fc2-bd8c-44e6-b4d8-b168b973356d" />